aaronjridley/GITM/README.md

 (srcData/FISM/fismdaily_2009.dat) in
 run/UA/DataIn/fismdaily.dat.
 I mention this, because if you want a different date, you need to grab the correct year yourself.

+You should be able to run:
+cd run
+mpirun -np 4 GITM.exe